 And there you have your rock magnets!
 In case you’re still unsure how to make them we have a little video for you.

 They look very cool and earthy when you get a bunch of them together.
+And if you want to make more nature crafts learn how to make a magnet from sea shells.

 What’s your solution for displaying all your papers, school forms, to do lists and pics?